AJAbanto/COE133-RISCV/README.md

 * Due to the fact that the memory modules were provided and are different from the RARS addressing convention , you wont be able to execute the load and store instructions as intended to be used in the processor in RARS.

+## Change log:
+* Fixed slt , it should work with signed values now as well
+* also fixed register zero.
+It should not be writeable now.